 - 1 red bell pepper (optional)

 - 1 quart (4 cups) of vegetable broth.
-We use concentrated “better than bouillon” paste mixed with water to achieve the same volume.
+Learn how to easily make homemade veggie broth here!
+Or, use concentrated “better than bouillon” paste mixed with water to achieve the same volume.

 - 1 can of full-fat plain, unsweetened coconut milk.
 (Do not use flavored coconut milk from a carton, like you may use for cereal of coffee)